Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 |

-Note that the court may also impose a restraining order on the defendant prohibiting him/her from contacting the victim.
+Note that the court may also impose a restraining order on the defendant prohibiting them from contacting you.

-Harassment is using words or conduct to knowingly threaten another person (or his/her family) with harm so that he/she reasonably fears the threat will be carried out.
+Harassment is using words or conduct to knowingly threaten you (or your family) with harm so that you reasonably fear the threat will be carried out.
 The threatened harm can be either:

 - Physical injury,